tock/tock-www/_posts/2016-08-06-talking-tock-1.md

 ## In the works

-  * Switching from a complicated home-baked Makefil build system to Cargo.
+  * Switching from a complicated home-baked Makefile build system to Cargo.
 This will not only clean up the build system significantly but, more importantly, allow porting to other chips and platforms out of tree.